Floorp-Projects/Floorp/remote/doc/marionette/SeleniumAtoms.md

 In regular intervals the atoms, which are still in use, have to be updated.
-Therefore they have to be exported from the Selenium repository first, and then updated in [atom.js].
+Therefore they have to be exported from the Selenium repository first, and then updated in [atom.sys.mjs].

 ### Export Selenium Atoms